 Psychologist, CEO of the Institute for Girls’ Development

-It’s relaxing!
-We move very fast these days.
-Being able to slow down and stretch out is a gift to ourselves and our relationships.
-When we take that deep relaxing breath and settle into the present moment, we are able to notice each other in fresh ways.
-These sweet moments of relaxed connection allow us to respond to our kids with groundedness and ease.
+It’s relaxing: Being able to slow down and stretch out is a gift to our teens.
+When they take that deep relaxing breath and settle into the present moment, they’re able to notice their lives in fresh ways and respond to stressors with groundedness and ease.